filips123/PWAsForFirefox/docs/docs/user-guide/browser.md

 Determines which domains should always be opened in the app browser.

 This option can be used to always load a specific domain in the app browser, even if the URL is out-of-scope.
-This can be useful for websites that do not work properly with the previous option enabled.
+This can be useful for websites that do not work properly with [the previous option](#open-out-of-scope-urls-in-a-default-browser) enabled.
+It only has an effect when that option is also enabled.

 The value should be a comma-separated list of *domains* (without protocol and path).
+A wildcard `*` can to match zero or more characters.
+A wildcard can be escaped by using `\*`.

 * Preference name: `firefoxpwa.allowedDomains`
 * Default value: `""`